vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 * I had a packed schedule of stuff to do later in the day, so I could not afford to delay my meal too much.

+## 2026-01-25: skipped jogging due to delays

+On Sunday 2026-01-25, I skipped jogging as I had gotten pretty delayed as a result of several small tasks.
+I did do hand gripper exercises and humming-with-intermittent-pauses; strength exercises were not due on this day.
+I didn't do jogging because the combined delay of jogging plus the post-jogging cooldown time would have delayed my first meal too much.